mattheworiordan/ably-cli/docs/Server-Setup.md

 ## Post-Setup Configuration

-After the script completes successfully, you **must** configure the environment variables for the service:
+After the script completes successfully, you **must** configure the environment variables:

 1.  **Edit the configuration file:**
     ```bash